kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 # Step 1: Training models on standard datasets

-MMDetection provides hundreds of existing and existing detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This note will show how to perform common tasks on these existing models and standard datasets, including:
+MMDetection provides hundreds of existing detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)) and supports several standard datasets like Pascal VOC, COCO, CityScapes, LVIS, etc. This note demonstrates how to perform common object detection tasks with these existing models and standard datasets, including:

 - Use existing models to inference on given images.
-- Test existing models on standard datasets.
+- Evaluate existing models on standard datasets.
 - Train models on standard datasets.

 ## Train models on standard datasets

 MMDetection also provides out-of-the-box tools for training detection models.
-This section will show how to train models (under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs)) on standard datasets i.e. COCO.
+This section will show how to train models (under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs)) on COCO.

-**Important**: You might need to modify the [config](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/config.md) according your GPUs resource (such as "samples_per_gpu","workers_per_gpu" ...etc due to your GPUs RAM limitation).
+**Important**: You might need to modify the [config](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/config.md) according your GPUs resource (such as `samples_per_gpu`, `workers_per_gpu` ...etc due to your GPUs RAM limitation).
 The default learning rate in config files is for 8 GPUs and 2 img/gpu (batch size = 8\*2 = 16).
-According to the [linear scaling rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or images per GPU, e.g., `lr=0.01` for 4 GPUs \* 2 imgs/gpu and `lr=0.08` for 16 GPUs \* 4 imgs/gpu.

 ### Step 1-1: Prepare datasets

-Public datasets like [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/index.html) or mirror and [COCO](https://cocodataset.org/#download) are available from official websites or mirrors.
-Note: In the detection task, Pascal VOC 2012 is an extension of Pascal VOC 2007 without overlap, and we usually use them together.
+Public datasets such as [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/index.html) and [COCO](https://cocodataset.org/#download) are available from official websites or mirrors.
+Note: In detection task, Pascal VOC 2012 is an extension of Pascal VOC 2007 without overlap, so we can combine them into 1 dataset for training.
-It is recommended to download and extract the dataset somewhere outside the project directory and symlink the dataset root to `$MMDETECTION/data` as below.
+We suggest that you download and extract the dataset to somewhere outside the project directory and symlink (`ln`) the dataset root to `$MMDETECTION/data` (`ln realpath/to/dataset $MMDetection/data/dataset`), as shown below:
-If your folder structure is different, you may need to change the corresponding paths in config files.

 ```plain
 mmdetection